Explore your options

 To receive weekly updates on graduate employment programs, jobs, careers events and more, login to the EmployMe platform, where you can access a range of career tools and articles.
 Once logged in you’ll automatically be registered for the weekly careers newsletter, sent every Friday afternoon.

 Most academic positions involve undertaking research and teaching in higher education.
 The University provides you with a number of opportunities to help set yourself up for an academic career.

 The following programs are designed to help you prepare for a career in academia:

-Guides to assist you with job applications
+Popular tools to help you with your job search and job applications

 Internships and placements